Yarden-zamir/me/text adventure computer game thing.md

 - hacking
 ]

-work the player Hass to do:
+work the player Has to do:
 - Has to be no more than ten mins
 - Has to be simple enough but still challenging
 - Ideas